-Limited Space: 15 People max
+Limited Space: 15 Students

 In this hands-on canning class, you’ll gain confidence in safe home canning practices and leave with a pint of shelf-stable fruit preserves that you made yourself.

 This is your chance to learn water bath canning in a small-group setting with experienced food preservationists.
 All materials provided.
-No pressure cookers, no experience required—just joyful, zero-waste food preservation using what grows right here in Edmonton.
+No pressure cookers, no experience required – just joyful, zero-waste food preservation using what grows right here in Edmonton.

 What You’ll Learn